-If you would like to attend a meeting you can email us at email@example.com
+If you would like further information you may email us at firstname.lastname@example.org

 Some topics include: